DataDog/dd-trace-rb/ext/ddtrace_profiling_native_extension/NativeExtensionDesign.md

 To implement some of the features below, we sometimes require access to private Ruby header files (that describe VM internal types, structures and functions).

-Because these private header files are not included in regular Ruby installations, our current workaround is to piggy back on a special header that Ruby includes that is only intended for use by the Ruby MJIT compiler.
-This header is placed inside the `include/` directory in a Ruby installation, and is named for that specific Ruby version. e.g.
+Because these private header files are not included in regular Ruby installations, we have two different workarounds:
-`rb_mjit_min_header-2.7.4.h`.

-This header was introduced by the first Ruby version that added MJIT, which is 2.6+.

-For older Ruby versions (see safety section above), this header is not available, and this must be handled gracefully.
+1. for Ruby versions >= 2.6 we make use use the Ruby private MJIT header
+2. for Ruby versions < 2.6 (legacy Rubies) we make use of the `debase-ruby_core_source` gem

 Functions which make use of these headers are defined in the <private_vm_api_acccess.c> file.

+**Important Note**: Our medium/long-term plan is to stop relying on all private Ruby headers, and instead request and contribute upstream changes so that they become official public VM APIs.

+### Approach 1: Using the Ruby private MJIT header

+Ruby versions >= 2.6 introduced a JIT compiler called MJIT.
+This compiler does not directly generate machine code;
+instead it generates C code and uses the system C compiler to turn it into machine code.

+The generated C code `#include`s a private header -- which we reference as "the MJIT header" everywhere.
+The MJIT header gets shipped with all MJIT-enabled Rubies and includes the layout of many internal VM structures;
+and of course the intention is that it is only used by the Ruby MJIT compiler.

+This header is placed inside the `include/` directory in a Ruby installation, and is named for that specific Ruby version. e.g. `rb_mjit_min_header-2.7.4.h`.

+### Approach 2: Using the `debase-ruby_core_source` gem

+The [`debase-ruby_core_source`](https://github.com/ruby-debug/debase-ruby_core_source) contains almost no code;
+instead, it just contains per-Ruby-version folders with the private VM headers (`.h`) files for that version.

+Thus, even though a regular Ruby installation does not include these files, we can access the copy inside this gem.

 ## Feature: Getting thread CPU-time clock_ids